-Survey Effort (|)
+Survey Effort (1)

-Vertical black lines superimposed on probability of presence bars indicate the number of surveys performed for that species in the counties of your project area.
+Vertical black lines superimposed on probability of presence bars indicate the number of surveys performed for that species in the 10km grid cell(s) your project area overlaps.
 The number of surveys is expressed as a range, for example, 33 to 64 surveys.